 By law, Freie Universität is required to divide the total number of study placements in the first subject-specific semester of an academic program into three main segments and multiple pre-selection segments (quotas).
 For each of these segments, applicants are selected according to different criteria.
 One of the pre-selection segments, for instance, is the quota for international applicants who are not EU citizens and stateless applicants.
 Applicants in this group are admitted solely based on the quality of their higher education entrance qualifications.
-For applicants who fall under the special hardship segment (pdf-file, only in German), the grade is irrelevant.
+For applicants who fall under the special hardship segment, the grade is irrelevant.
 Special hardship applies to applicants who, for instance, will be unable to study later if they are not admitted immediately, due to health reasons.
 Other rules and regulations apply to the quota for applicants for a second academic program, who are required to have already completed one higher education program.

 Military or civilian service, volunteer activities, and child-rearing – not a disadvantage

 Applicants who already received a study placement in an earlier semester but were unable to accept it due to some form of service are also given preferential admission.
 The aim of this rule is to ensure that these applicants are not at a disadvantage due to these activities.
 These applicants are given preferential consideration, where applicable within the scope of the segment (quota) in which they had been admitted previously.
 “Service” includes the following:

 Caring for a biological or adopted child under the age of 18 years or another family member who requires care,

 Serving in the German armed forces (Wehrdienst) or the German border patrol (Bundesgrenzschutz),